matrix-org/matrix-spec-proposals/proposals/3700-deprecate-sender-key.md

 globally unique and so no disambiguation using `sender_key` or `device_id` is needed.

-Session IDs are encoded ed25519 public keys; when new sessions are shared they will be signed by the associated private key.
+Session IDs are encoded ed25519 public keys.
+In particular, the session ID is the public part of the key used to sign the session when it is shared.

 ## Proposal